 What are the differences between coaching and psychotherapy?

 The cliché that coaching focuses on the present and future while therapy focuses on the past isn’t just a cliché but also a myth, as there are forms of therapy that don’t dwell on the past, such as cognitive behavioural therapy (CBT), and forms of coaching that allow for deeper self-examination.

 Some coaches, too, like to believe there is a definite boundary between the two areas.
-But in fact, there is definitely a crossover.
+But in fact, there is a big crossover.
 Schools across the world offer training in therapeutic coaching, which blends the two approaches, and a growing number of therapists and psychologists are choosing to train as coaches.

 The main objection therapists have towards coaching seems to be regarding the length of the training.
 In order to qualify, they need to have completed many more hours of practice.
 Coaches are aware of this disparity and, because of it, can sometimes suffer from impostor syndrome, at least at the beginning of their career.
 However, anyone going through a career change can experience self-doubt.
 Professional training in any field is very useful, as it provides the tools with which to work – but ultimately, you always learn ‘on the job’.

 Another wrong assumption often made about coaching is that it is more ‘directive’ than therapy.
 In reality, the opposite is true.
-In training, coaches are told ad nauseam that they mustn’t express opinions or offer advice.
+In training, coaches are told ad nauseam they mustn’t express personal opinion or offer advice.

 In essence, coaching and therapy have more in common than what sets them apart: they both provide a non-judgmental space for self-reflection and require the helping professional to be highly self-aware and fully present to their client.
 They also share the aim of rendering clients more emotionally resilient and of helping them move forward in life by identifying what is holding them back.